MediaComem/comem-archidep/ex/docker-compose-todolist.md

 will have an IP address when it runs, but you cannot know that in advance, so you cannot put it in the Compose file.

-If you read up on [Compose networking][compose-networking], you will see that Docker Compose really performs lots of magic to help you there.
+If you read up on [Compose networking][compose-networking], you will see that Docker Compose performs lots of magic to help you there.
 It will:

 * Automatically create a default network that all service containers will join.
 * Give a resolvable name to each container based on the service name.